nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 #### Restoration steps:
 1. Recreate Kubernetes cluster
 2. Reinstall Porch with DB cache pointed to empty database server
+   {{% alert title="Compatibility" color="warning" %}}

+   To ensure data compatibility, backup must be restored into the DB cache of the same version of Porch.

+   **In step 2, ensure Porch is reinstalled with the same version as before the cluster was lost!**
+   {{% /alert %}}
 3. Restore backed-up repository contents to Git server
 4. Restore backed-up database contents to PostgreSQL server
 5. Perform GitOps reconciliation, gradually (in batches of 20) re-creating all backed-up Porch Repository objects